 This is exactly the situation that Vianne finds herself in as she risks losing it all, including her life.
 On the other side of the front, Vianne’s sister, Isabelle finds herself betrayed by love and entering the Resistance.

-If you are looking for women’s historical fiction, The Nightingale is a perfect WWII novel for you.
+If you enjoy women’s historical fiction, The Nightingale is the perfect WWII novel for you.
 A Goodreads Best Historical Novel of the Year, People’s Choice Favorite Fiction Winner, and a Buzzfeed Best Book of the Year, Kristen Hannah once again captivates audiences with her storytelling abilities.

-Winner of the Pulitzer Prize and a National Book Finalist, librarians rave that All The Light We Cannot See is the best of the WWII books.
+Winner of the Pulitzer Prize and a National Book Finalist, librarians rave that All The Light We Cannot See is one the best World War 2 novels.

 Marie-Laure lives with her father and is blind from the young age of six.
 Her dad builds her a replica of their city so that she can find her way around.
 Both are forced to flee to an uncle’s home when the Nazis invade Paris.

 Farther away in a German town, Werner is an orphan who joins Hitler’s Youth for his talents.
 On an assignment to undermine the Resistance, Werner crosses paths with Marie-Laure.

 A story of unlikely friendship and war along with a hidden jewel, All The Light We Cannot See is a beautiful and tragic story about opposing sides and survival.